marty-jimenez/RoboticsAlgorithms-Control/README.md

 ### U. of Illinois, Chicago
 ### ECE 452: Spring 2021

-**Project 1:** Tasked with creating two basic movement programs for the robot.
+**Project 1:** Tasked with creating two basic movement programs.
 The first task being going to a point, and the second task being circumnavigating an object.

 **Project 2:** Tasked with creating two navigation algorithms.
 The first being Bug 1; an extensive search algorithm for the goal point where the robot circumnavigates an object searching for the closest point to a certain goal.
 The second being Bug 2; a greedy search algorithm that goes to the first best option towards the goal point.